assansanogo/moretestgithubactions/README.md

 # moretestgithubactions

-In this repository  you will find the code for the R package under the `R` folder the scripts called by the Docker image under `Rscript` folder
+In this repository :

+The code belonging to the R package:
+* under the `R` folder

+The scripts called by the Docker container:
+* under `Rscript` folder

+The Github actions workflows:
+* under `.github``

+* There are 3 workflows (because of the semantic uncertainty: they fulfill different use-cases)
+  * JH_timer_streamline.yml (daily runner - cron job)
+  * JH_auto_streamline.yml  (daily run - manual trigger)
+  * JH_custom_streamline.yml (finer-grain customisation - manual trigger)
+    - date
+    - aggregation
+    - country
+    - dest email

 # 1. Challenges

-I designed the solutions with a stack of tools which are the closest to Streamline stack.<br>
+I designed the solution with a stack of tools which are the closest to Streamline stack.<br>
-(in contrast to my current mastered stack: Python, AWS)
+(in contrast to my current mastered stack: Python, AWS).
+I added some points like automatic mail sendout.
+It allowed me to identify differences in support for such a feature.
+AWS **natively** supports it when GCP does not.

 The challenges (in decreasing priority):